EvanHuang7/ai-tools/README.md

 task pubsubAccess:attach-pubsub-permissions-to-GSA
 ```

-3. Authentication for GCP VM case
+3. Authentication for running app in GCP VM case

+4. Authentication for running app in local machine

 ### <a name="set-up-env-variables">⭐ Set Up Environment Variables</a>